 IF you want volumes THEN assign to be held in the TRAN state before they become available for allocation or until the retention period is reached.
 1 \$ FRESTA := TRAN 1 The default retention period is 14 days.
-However, the storage add ministrator determines the amoun
+However, the storage ad of time for the retention period. ministrator determines the amount